-JavaScript / TypeScript Testing
+JavaScript / TypeScript Coverage

 Framework Configuration

-Any JavaScript/TypeScript test framework that can generate LCOV reports is supported.
+Any JavaScript / TypeScript test framework that can generate LCOV reports is supported.
 While we provide examples for Jest and Vitest below, you can use any framework of your choice (Mocha, AVA, Jasmine, etc.) as long as it generates coverage reports in LCOV format.

 Key Requirements